coleifer/peewee/docs/peewee/api.rst

         :param cte_list: zero or more :py:class:`CTE` objects.

-        Include the given common-table-expressions in the query.
+        Include the given common-table expressions in the query.
 Any previously specified CTEs will be overwritten.
+For examples of common-table expressions, see :ref:`cte`.

     .. py:method:: where(*expressions)